The Washington State University Pullman Catalog

 • Students must maintain an overall GPA of at least 2.50 in courses required for the HBM major.

-• A minimum of 9 credits of upper-division coursework must be taken in residence at WSU or though WSU-approved education abroad or educational exchange courses.
+• A minimum of 9 credits of upper-division coursework must be earned in WSU courses or though WSU-approved education abroad or educational exchange courses.

 • Up to 6 credits may be transferred from another institution.